wouker/interviewprofiler/README.md

       * clear button to reset the form (with a warning)
       * export button to export the score
       * general score
-    * tabs with a tab per team
+    * tabs with a tab per theme
     * on each tab an accordion per category wherein questions are set    *
   - management page to edit the json with questions.
 - a score is an integer between 0 and  10.
 0 meaning not applicable (should not be evaluated).
 1 lowest - 10 highest.